blake-wilson/chriswellswood.github.io/src/content/drafts/code/elm/2017_01_15_counters_reusable_view.md

 #### Reusable Counter View

 To start with, we can get rid of most of the mechanical stuff that Elm needs: the main function `Html.program`, `init` and `update`.
-We'll rename the model to `CounterModel`, just to be explicit but avoid confusion.
+We'll rename the model to `CounterModel`, just to be explicit and avoid confusion.
 I'm also going to tweak the model a bit:

 ```Elm
 type alias CounterModel =